tu2-atmanand/task-board-docs/docs/Features/Filters_for_Scanning.md

 In the first row you will enter the names of the files, which you want to apply for filtering while scanning.

-### Files Names
+### File Names

-This is a text input field, where you will enter the names of the files separated with comma.
+This is a **text input field**, where you will enter the names of the files separated with comma.
 Do not add the extension with the name.
 For example say you want to enter the two files, `Personal Tasks.md` and another file is inside a folder 'New folder' say `New file.md`.
 Then enter the names as :

 ```
 Personal Tasks.md, New folder/New file.md
 ```